mskf3000/Tutorials-and-Cheat-Sheets/Mac OS X - Some GlobalPreferences Related Items.md

-# Cheat Sheet - Mac OS X - Some GlobalPreferences Related Items
+# Mac OS X - Some GlobalPreferences Related Items

 #### Check a list of all user connected preference files.